sleak-lbl/weekly-emails/items/nvidiatrain.md

 achieving high performance with OpenMP target offload on NVIDIA GPUs.
 Access to Cori GPU nodes will be provided.

-The trainings will be held on Tuesday and Thursday, December 8 and 10, and presented online only using Zoom.
+The trainings will be held next Tuesday and Thursday, December 8 and 10, and presented online only using Zoom.

 For more information and to register, please see